ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$EnergyAbstraction = EnergyDemand$$
 $$EnergyConsumptiveUse = EnergyDemand \cdot EnergyConsumptiveUseFraction$$

-The return flow is the difference between the water abstracted and the water consumed.  ---- TO CHECK -----------ONLY SURFACE WATER
+The return flow is the difference between the water abstracted and the water consumed.

 ### Manufacturing industry

 The manufacturing industry also requires water for their processing, much depending on the actual product that is produced, e.g. the paper industry or the clothing industry.
 LISFLOOD reads an _ind.nc_ file which determines the water demand for the industry sector in mm/day/pixel.
-This map is derived from downscaling national reported data. --- TO DO --- This chapter provides guidelines for the generation of such input map.
+This map is derived from downscaling national reported data.
+[This chapter](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) provides guidelines for the generation of such input map.

 An *IndustrialConsumptiveUseFraction* is used to determine the consumptive water usage of the manufacturing industry.
 This can either be a fixed value, or a spatial explicit map.